How I deal with my fear of public speaking

 I wanted to connect with people to share what I knew would be of help to them but the idea of public speaking of any kind was still too terrifying.
 So I started making myself a little bit more visible in a way that felt out of my comfort zone but manageable.
 I recorded a video, with many, many, many retakes, to post on my website.
 I made a video for Instagram Stories, again redoing over and over until I felt just about able to share it.

 Over time I added private Facebook groups to my courses and occasionally did a live video in the group.
-I created my free Facebook group and challenged myself to go live not only in the group but on Instagram at the same time.
+I created a free Facebook group and challenged myself to go live not only in the group but on Instagram at the same time.

 While I was pushing myself to speak up and show my face online I was still doing it from the safety of my home to an audience whose faces I couldn't see while I was talking.